Bank of England makes biggest interest rate hike in 30 years | Headlines

 - United Kingdom

-The Bank of England has announced its biggest interest rate increase in three decades as it tries to beat back stubbornly high inflation fuelled by Russia's invasion of Ukraine and the disastrous economic policies of former Prime Minister Liz Truss.
+The Bank of England made its biggest interest rate increase in three decades on Thursday, joining the US Federal Reserve and other central banks worldwide in rapid hikes as it tries to beat back stubbornly high inflation fuelled by Russia's invasion of Ukraine and the disastrous economic policies of former Prime Minister Liz Truss.

-The central bank boosted its key rate by three-quarters of a percentage point on Thursday, to 3 per cent, after consumer price inflation returned to a 40-year high in September.
+The central bank boosted its key rate by three-quarters of a percentage point, to 3 per cent, after consumer price inflation returned to a 40-year high in September.

-The aggressive move was expected after a more cautious half-point hike six weeks ago and comes as the bank sees a "very challenging outlook'' for the UK economy.
+The aggressive move comes even as the bank predicted a two-year economic contraction through June 2024, which would be the longest recession since at least 1955, according to the Office for National Statistics.

-"High energy, food and other bills are hitting people hard.
-Households have less to spend on other things.
-This has meant that the size of the UK economy has started to fall,'' the bank said in its November monetary policy report.
+“If we don't take action to bring inflation down, it gets worse,'' Bank of England Gov. Andrew Bailey told reporters.
+“There's no easy outcome in this sense.”
+Even so, the central bank should not increase its key rate too far, he said, but with uncertainties ahead, policymakers will “respond forcefully'' if needed.

 The interest rate decision is the first since Truss' government announced 45 billion pounds (USD 52 billion) of unfunded tax cuts that sparked turmoil on financial markets, pushed up mortgage costs and forced Truss from office after just six weeks.